agrawalmegha29/Tweets-Clustering-using-k-means/README.md

 together, we can generate a more concise and organized representation of the raw tweets, which will be very useful for many Twitter-based applications (e.g., truth discovery, trend analysis, search ranking, etc.)
-In this assignment, you will learn how to cluster tweets by utilizing Jaccard Distance metric and K-means clustering algorithm.
+In this repository, I have written the code for clustering the tweets by utilizing Jaccard Distance metric and K-means clustering algorithm.
 Objectives:
 · Compute the similarity between tweets using the Jaccard Distance metric.